microsoft/vsts-cordova-tasks/docs/secure-certs.md

 ### Simplifying and Securing the Build Environment for iOS
 To help alleviate these problems, the Xcode Build and Cordova Build tasks include some additional features designed to streamline this process.

+<a name="iosfile"></a>
-#### Using a Certificate and Mobile Provisioning File in Your Build
+#### Option 1 - Using a Certificate and Mobile Provisioning File in Your Build

 1. After creating your development and/or distribution signing certificate, export it to a .p12 file using either Keychain Access or Xcode

-  1. To export using Xcode, first go to Xcode > Preferences... > Accounts and select your Apple Developer account
+  1. To export using Xcode, first go to Xcode &gt; Preferences... &gt; Accounts and select your Apple Developer account

   2. Click "View Details..." and then right click on the Signing Identity you wish to export, and click "Export..."